In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in Lake Placid is perfect!

 9. Winter never gets us down!

 Year round you'll find folks topping our peaks, exploring our trails, and getting close to nature.
 Of course, outdoor adventuring in our winter weather offers unique challenges — luckily our experienced local Adirondack guides can help suit you up, offer advice, and even show you the way.
+Among all of Lake Placid's things to do in winter, a guided hike up your new favorite mountain may be the most memorable.

 8. Go for the gold, or silver, or...